 Wisest had his father hide in a hollow tree and then he proposed to Wise that they let a tree fairy decide the matter.
-When they made their appeal, the father answered “Wise should receive one share, and Wisest two.”
+When they made their appeal to the “fairy,” the father answered, “Wise should receive one share, and Wisest two.”
 But the Bodhisatta was not convinced and he placed straw in the tree and set it on fire.
-As the flames rose the father climbed out and declared that Wise was actually the wisest.
+As the flames rose, the father climbed out and declared that Wise was actually the wisest.
 They then split the profits equally.

 In the Lifetime of the Buddha